TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

   meaning `dataSALTTLAS`);
 - `SALTING_MODE_DUPLICATE_PREFIX` - Creates a suffix via the original salting value and its reversed version ( meaning `SALTTLASdata`);
-- `SALTING_MODE_PALINDROME_MIRRORING` - Uses the input, the salt and their reverse formes to create a readable palindrome word (meaning `SALTdataatadTLAS`).
+- `SALTING_MODE_PALINDROME_MIRRORING` - Uses the input, the salt and their reverse forms to create a readable palindrome word (meaning `SALTdataatadTLAS`).

 ### [](#output digestion format){:.book_mark}Output Digestion Format ###